haixingfang/GrainRecon/README.md

 ```

 # Example
+Three examples are available in ./Examples:
-An example of a virtual Fe sample containing 6 grains have been included. <br>
+1) a virtual Fe sample containing 6 grains in a magnified geometry; <br>
-The reconstruction takes about 20 min with gpu methods.
+2) a virtual Fe sample containing 144 grains in both Laue-focusing and magnified geometries; <br>
+3) an experimental AlCu alloy sample in a magnified geometry.<br>

 # Note
 By default the code is designed for reconstructing cubic crystals.
 For other crystal symmetries, You may need to modify some code lines related to the crystal symmetry name.